Airports of Thailand: Statistics

-Thailand's six AOT airports saw growth in passenger traffic of 21.3 percent in 2015, setting a new record of just under 110 million passengers.
-Aircraft movements—take-offs and landings—grew in tandem by 16.6 percent from the previous year to 727,750.
-The growth is expected to continue through 2016 with AOT projecting an 11 percent increase in combined passenger throughput.
-Air freight moved through the airports remained largely stagnant in 2015, with a marginal 0.63 percent increase to 1.38 million tonnes, reflecting sluggish global trade.Six years later, there had around 20 million people traveled through airports in Thailand in 2021.
-In that year ,the number of people of both international and domestic flights decreased from the previous years by the COVID-19 pandemic.
-By attempt to expand the tourism industry and even domestic air transportation, the Thai government recently announced that visitors from low-risk countries can visit Thailand without being quarantined.
-Currently,Suvarnabhumi airport in Thailand registered the highest number of total air passengers among other airports, amounting to approximately 14.6 million passengers from October 2021 to July 2022.
-In that same period, there were around 36 million air passengers in all airports in the country.
+Thailand's six AOT airports saw growth in passenger traffic of 21.3% in 2015, setting a new record of just under 110 million passengers.
+Aircraft movements—take-offs and landings—grew in tandem by 16.6% from the previous year to 727,750.
+The growth was expected to continue through 2016 with AOT projecting an 11% increase in combined passenger throughput.
+Air freight moved through the airports remained largely stagnant in 2015, with a marginal 0.63% increase to 1.38 million tonnes, reflecting sluggish global trade.

+Six years later, around 20 million people traveled through airports in Thailand in 2021.
+In that year, the number of people on both international and domestic flights decreased from the previous years due to the COVID-19 pandemic.
+In an attempt to expand the tourism industry and even domestic air transportation, the Thai government recently announced that visitors from low-risk countries can visit Thailand without being quarantined.
+Currently, Suvarnabhumi Airport in Thailand registered the highest number of total air passengers among other airports, amounting to approximately 14.6 million passengers from October 2021 to July 2022.
+In that same period, there were around 36 million passengers in all airports in the country.

 Plans

-Airports are a key infrastructure of the air transport system, contributing to 7% of the United States' gross domestic product.
-However, the construction of an airport requires a high investment cost, in addition to the cost of maintenance and the cost of developing the airport in order to meet safety and security standards.

 In the past, Thailand had no plans for airport development planning, thus unable to meet the demand to its full potential.
-In addition, the province The airport has not requested the construction of an airport in the area.
-To provide Thailand with guidelines for developing existing airports and constructing new airports to meet increasing demand by dividing the airports in Thailand into 4 groups to determine the development guidelines.
+The current plans for improving current airports and constructing new ones involved dividing Thai airports into four groups.
+On 23 November 2024, AOT's board of directors announced to the Stock Exchange of Thailand that they have agreed to pay 193.08 million baht to King Power Suvarnabhumi Ltd. to acquire the land area for the expansion of the eastern passenger terminal of the Suvarnabhumi Airport, also known as the East Expansion project.

-Strategic Goal
+Strategic goal

-The vision “Airport System Connecting and Driving the Development of the Country” sets out the vision and strategic goals for the 20-year development in line with the 20-year national strategy formulated by the government.
-It will promote the achievement of the policy of being the center of the country's aviation.
+The vision "Airport System Connecting and Driving the Development of the Country" sets out the vision and strategic goals for the 20-year development in line with the 20-year national strategy formulated by the government.

 In order to provide a clear and continuous long-term development direction, the development target is set in four phases.

-Phase 1 (2017 - 2021)[edit]
+Phase 1 (2017 - 2021)

-Elevate closer to the ability to support the volume of traffic congestion with development goals that focusing on Improve the capacity to handle air traffic and transport to meet both short- and long-term needs.
+Improve the airports' capacity to handle air traffic and transport to meet both short and long-term needs, and reduce air traffic congestion.

-Phase 2 (2022 - 2026)[edit]
+Phase 2 (2022 - 2026)

-Elevate closer to the ability to curse with the goal of development which emphasizes on creating a mechanism that promotes the upgrading of the airport business's competitiveness, encouraging airport operators at all levels to focus on operating development.
+Create a mechanism that promotes airport business' competitiveness, encouraging airport operators at all levels to focus on operating development.